salwin/Salwin/README.md

 # Salwin M S

-M.Sc.
-Horticulture Science — Precision Agriculture
+Master's in Horticulture Science With the Focus on Precision Agricultrure from Technical University of Munich(TUM)
 ![TUM](https://img.shields.io/badge/TUM-Technical%20University%20of%20Munich-0065BD)

 Open to GIS analyst and spatial data roles in agriculture, environment and logistics.

 ---